Thomas Middelhoff

 Thomas Middelhoff (born 11 May 1953) is a German corporate manager.
-From 1994 to 1998, he was a member of the Executive Board of Bertelsmann AG, until he then served as CEO of the Bertelsmann media group from November 1998 to July 2002.
-In 2002, he was Head of Corporate Investments in Europe for Investcorp International Ltd until May 2005.
-From May 2005 to February 2009, Middelhoff then took over as Chairman of the Board of Management of the retail group Arcandor (previously KarstadtQuelle).
-After Arcandor, Thomas Middelhoff founded the investment company BLM (Berger Lahnstein Middelhoff & Partners LLP) in London with Roland Berger and Florian Lahnstein.
+From 1994 to 1998, he was a member of the executive board of Bertelsmann AG, then CEO of the Bertelsmann media group from November 1998 to July 2002.
+In 2002, he was head of corporate investments in Europe for Investcorp International Ltd until May 2005.
+From May 2005 to February 2009, Middelhoff then took over as chairman of the board of management of the retail group Arcandor (previously KarstadtQuelle).
+After Arcandor, Middelhoff founded the investment company BLM (Berger Lahnstein Middelhoff & Partners LLP) in London with Roland Berger and Florian Lahnstein.
 The spin-off Pulse Capital Partners LLC emerged from this company.

 Early life and education

-Thomas Middelhoff was born in Düsseldorf, Germany, the son of a textile businessman.
+Middelhoff grew up as the third of five children in a Catholic family in Düsseldorf and Ratingen.
+His father worked as a sales representative in his uncle's textile factory.
 He studied business at the University of Münster and received his doctorate at the Institute for Marketing under the supervision of Heribert Meffert.
 While at university, he was already working in his father's textile business.
 After graduating he was given a high post in the company.
+He received his doctorate in 1987 from Bruno Tietz at the University of Saarbrücken with a thesis on the integrated planning of communication systems: illustrated by the introduction of Btx in retail-oriented branch systems and cooperative groups.

 Career

 Bertelsmann (1986 - 2002)

 In 1986 he moved to Bertelsmann, a multinational media corporation based in Germany, as assistant manager of the graphic firm in Gütersloh.
 A year later he became managing director of the subsidiary Elsnerdruck in Berlin, and in 1989 managing director of Mohndruck.
 In 1990, he became a member of the board of directors of Bertelsmann.
+In 1994 he was appointed to the Executive Board of Bertelsmann AG and took over management of corporate development and coordination of the multimedia business, where he was responsible for the strategic realignment of the group in the field of electronic entertainment.